-15 Scoring
+16 Scoring

-- (1) The guidelines for scoring shall be found in Annexure C. - (2) The individual scores given by an Arbitrator is entirely within the discretion of the Arbitrator.

-- (a) Each Arbitrator will score the oralists on a scale of 50-100. - (3) The total score of two oralists will constitute the Team score for that round.
-The individual score received by each oralist will contribute to their overall individual score for the general rounds. - (4) If a moot has proceeded with only one Arbitrator, the Competition Conveners may at their own discretion: - (a) Double the score of the single Arbitrator; or - (b) Determine an appropriate score. - (5) Arbitrators are to not disclose the scores of the Competitors during the feedback session. - (6) Any penalties applied by Arbitrators are to be included in the Team's total score.
+- (1) The guidelines for scoring shall be found in Annexure C. - (2) The individual scores given by an Arbitrator is entirely within the discretion of the Arbitrator. - (a) Each Arbitrator will score the oralists on a scale of 50-100. - (3) The total score of two oralists will constitute the Team score for that round.
+The individual score received by each oralist will contribute to their overall individual score for the general rounds. - (4) If a moot has proceeded with only one Arbitrator, the Competition Conveners may at their own discretion, double the score of the single Arbitrator. - (5) Arbitrators are not to disclose the scores of the Competitors during the feedback session. - (6) Any penalties applied by Arbitrators are to be included in the Team's total score.